ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-1.md

 KAFKA_CREATE_TOPICS: "mta:1:1,mta-stream:1:1"
 ```

-We are now all set to publish/receive messages using Kafka!

 # Data processing using Kafka Streams

 ## Publishing MTA's data

-The interface `MtaStream` is used to publish messages to the topic `mta`, you just have to inject it as Bean.
+The interface `MtaStream` is used to publish messages to the topic `mta`, it must be injected as a Bean.
 That's how the method `publishMtaFeeds` will look now:
 ```java
 @Scheduled(cron = "0 */10 * * * *")
 public void publishMtaFeeds() {